tic-top/LoraCSE/README.md

 ## Requirements

 To run the experiment, which involves processing large amounts of data with a batch size of 512, your GPU must have at least 40GB of RAM.
 Here are the compatible GPUs:

 - V100
 - V6000
 - V40
 - RTX3090 (four required)

+In this experiment, we use four A40.

 ## Acknowledgements